-Field Name Туре Description of the branch data.
+Field Name Туре Description .,,,,, Task streams are lightweight short-lived branches that are useful for bug fixing or new features that only modify a small subset of the branch data.
 Because branched (copied) files are tracked in a set of shadow tables which are later removed, repository metadata is kept to a minimum when using this type of stream.
 Workspaces associated with task streams see all branched data, but only modified and promoted data is visible to users with access to the stream's namespace.
-The default is stream type is development .
+The default is stream type is development.
 Description: Writable, optional Description of the stream.
 Options: Writable Settings that configure stream behavior as follows: • [un]locked Enable/disable other users' ability to edit or delete the stream.
 If locked, the stream specification cannot be deleted, and only its owner can modify it.
-The default is unlocked . • [all owner]submit Specifies whether all users or only the owner of the stream can submit changes to the stream.
-The default is allsubmit .
-If the Owner: of a stream marked ownersubmit is a group, all users who are members of that group can submit changes to the stream. • [no]toparent Specifies whether integrations from the stream to its parent are expected.
+The default is unlocked. • [all owner]submit Specifies whether all users or only the owner of the stream can submit changes to the stream.
+The default is allsubmit.
+If the Owner: of a stream marked ownersubmit is a group, all users who are members of that group can submit changes to the stream. • [no]toparent • [no]toparent Specifies whether integrations from the stream to its parent are expected.
 The default is toparent . • [no]fromparent Specifies whether integrations to the stream from its parent are expected.
 The default is fromparent for mainline and development streams, and nofromparent for release streams. • mergeany mergedown Specifies whether the merge flow is restricted or whether merge is permitted from any other stream.
 For example, the mergeany option would allow a merge from a child to a parent with no warnings.
-A virtual stream must have its flow options set to notoparent and nofromparent .
-Flow options are ignored for mainline streams.
+A virtual stream must have its flow options set to notoparent and nofromparent.

-Field Name Туре Description
+Field Name Туре Description Flow options are ignored for mainline streams.
 Paths: Writable Paths define how files are incorporated into the stream structure.
-Specify paths using the following format:

-path_type view_path [depot_path]

-where path_type is a single keyword, view_path is a file path with no leading slashes, and the optional depot_path is a file path beginning with //.

-The default path is share

-Valid path types are:

-• share view_path

-Specified files can be synced, submitted, and integrated to and from the parent stream.

-• isolate view_path

-Specified files can be synced and submitted, but cannot be integrated to and from the parent stream.

-import view_path [depot_path]

-Specified files can be synced, but cannot be submitted or integrated to and from the parent stream.
+Specify paths using the following format: path_type view_path [depot_path] where path_type is a single keyword, view_path is a file path with no leading slashes, and the optional depot_path is a file path beginning with // .
+The default path is share Valid path types are: • share view_path Specified files can be synced, submitted, and integrated to and from the parent stream. • isolate view_path Specified files can be synced and submitted, but cannot be integrated to and from the parent stream. • import view_path [depot_path] Specified files can be synced, but cannot be submitted or integrated to and from the parent stream.
 The view_path is mapped as in the parent stream's view, or to an (optional) depot_path .
 The depot_path may include a changelist specifier.
 That stream's client workspaces will be limited to seeing revisions at that change or lower within that depot path.
-For example, you can specify a depot path like this: //depot/import/@1000.
+For example, you can specify a depot path like this: //depot/import/@1000 .
 Revisions from changelists greater than 1000 will be automatically hidden from most commands.

-The changelist limits in effect for a given stream workspace are displayed in a read-only client workspace specification field called ChangeView .

-• import+ view_path [depot_path]

-Functions like a standard import path, enabling you to map a path from outside the stream depot to your stream, but unlike a standard import path, you can submit changes to the files in an import+ path.

-• exclude view_path
+The changelist limits in effect for a given stream workspace are displayed in a read-only client workspace specification field called ChangeView. • import+ view_path [depot_path] Functions like a standard import path, enabling you to map a path from outside the stream depot to your stream, but unlike a standard import path, you can submit changes to the files in an import+ path. • exclude view_path